 Today we make our way through enigmatic scenery to the Southern-most point of the Isle of Mull.
 From the charming village of Fionnphort, we take the foot-passenger ferry to the tiny Isle of Iona; this serene isle is home to Iona Abbey and Nunnery, one of Scotland's most sacred and historical sites, a popular pilgrimage destination and an ideal place to relax in the tangible history, natural beauty and tranquillity of this tiny island haven.
-Returning to Mull we make our way back over remote landscapes to explore the 13th century Duart Castle, dramatically perched on a cliff overlooking the rugged coast.
+Returning to Mull we take a glimpse inside the intriguing Macquarie's Mausoleum and visit the 13th century Duart Castle, dramatically perched on a cliff overlooking the rugged coast.
 This craggy castle is the oldest inhabited castle on the island.
 By evening we return to our island hotel for a farewell dinner together.

-Accommodation: Western Isles Hotel, Isle of Mull – dinner included.
+Accommodation: Western Isles Hotel (or similar), Isle of Mull – dinner included.

 Loch Lomond, the Trossachs and Stirling Castle

 Our final day sees us cross by ferry back to the mainland and the pretty harbour town of Oban.
 Then heading south we'll pass in to the scenic Trossachs National Park and along the "Bonny" banks of Loch Lomond, once the territory of Scottish folk hero Rob Roy.
-We then make our way to historic Stirling, known as the heritage capital of Scotland.
-It was here that the Wars of Independence were fought and won and three centuries of monarchs ruled long before Edinburgh became the nation's most important city.
-Here we wander through the old town and enter the spectacular cliff-top castle, home to stunningly restored chapel and living quarters and with views of the towering Wallace monument visible in the distance.
+We then make our way to historic Stirling, known as the heritage-capital of Scotland.
+Here we wander through the old town and enter the hill-top castle, home to stunningly restored chapel and living quarters and with views of the towering Wallace monument visible in the distance.
 It's the perfect finale to our tour before we make the short journey back to Edinburgh where our tour ends.

-Highlights: Trossachs National Park, Lochh Lomond, Stirling and Stirling Castle.
+Highlights: Trossachs National Park, Loch Lomond, Stirling and Stirling Castle.

 Small group tours: A Scottish Journey tour

-- Travel along the back roads of Scotland's remote Highlands and Islands, home to some of the most dramatic highland scenery in the world
+- Travel Scotland's remote Highlands and Islands, home to some of the most dramatic highland scenery in the world.

 - Maximum group-size of 18 passengers for that intimate touring experience